Imogene + Willie

 Imogene + Willie is a brand of Made in USA jeans and casual clothing founded by Matt and Carrie Eddmenson in 2009 in Nashville, Tennessee.
 The brand is known for blending classic American workwear aesthetics with modern fashion sensibilities.

-Imogene + Willie is headquartered in Nashville, Tennessee, and has a retail space in Austin,Texas.
-Much of their goods are produced at their Los Angeles sewing room.
+Imogene + Willie is headquartered in Nashville, Tennessee, and has a retail space in Austin, Texas.
+Much of their goods are produced at their Los Angeles sewing room and through collaborations with domestic mills and small businesses.